Farnaztr/farnaztr/README.md

 ### 👩‍💻 About Me

-- 🎓 High school student majoring in Computer Science (Technical-Vocational School)
+- 🎓 High school student majoring in Computer Science
 - 🚀 Passionate about **programming, game development, AI and IoT**
 - ⚡ I love turning ideas into reality through code